Gianluigi Buffon: 2001–2004: Initial dominance

-Buffon made his Juventus debut during the opening match of the 2001–02 Serie A season, on 26 August 2001, keeping a clean sheet in a 4–0 home win over Venezia.
-He kept two more clean sheets until he was beaten by Massimo Marazzina in a 3–2 home win over Chievo on the fourth match-day.
-He made his Juventus Champions League debut on 18 September, in a 3–2 home win over Celtic.
-In his first season with Juventus, Buffon appeared in 45 official matches, helping his team to the Serie A title, as Juventus finished the season with the best defence in Italy, with Buffon only conceding 22 goals in 34 Serie A matches.
-Juventus also finished as runners-up in the Coppa Italia that season to Buffon's former club, Parma; Buffon only made one appearance in the competition.
-Juventus were eliminated in the second group stage of the UEFA Champions League.
-Despite coming under criticism in the media for some errors early on in the season, in particular against Chievo, Buffon was awarded his third Serie A Goalkeeper of the Year Award at the end of the season for his performances throughout the year, and he was nominated for the UEFA Team of the Year for the first time in his career, losing out to Rüştü Reçber.
+In his first season with Juventus, Buffon appeared in 45 official matches, helping his team to the Serie A title.
+Juventus was the team with the least goals conceded, with 22 goals in 34 Serie A matches.
+Juventus also finished as runners-up in the Coppa Italia to Parma; Buffon only made one appearance in the competition.
+Buffon was awarded his third Serie A Goalkeeper of the Year Award was nominated for the UEFA Team of the Year, losing to Rüştü Reçber.